endava-workshop/endava-akka-workshop/ZipBreakerAkka/README.txt

 Note: You can deploy the ZipBreakerAkka as a single jar file (all dependencies embeded), by issuing the following command line from the root of the project: mvn clean package assembly:single
+Note2: Ensure you have correctly set the IP address of the localhost in each application.conf both in the remote and in the local application.
+Do not use "localhost" or "127.0.0.1".

 2) Start the Akka microkernel on one or several computers (you can also have several microkernel installations on the same physical computer if you provide a different port number for each).